Claim Compensation for your Delayed Flight

 Your plane arrived at its final destination later than 3 hours past its scheduled time of arrival.

-You checked in for your delayed flight no less than 45 minutes before its departure time.
+You checked in for your delayed flight on time.

 No more than 6 years have passed since the delayed flight.